clozinski/grok.install/README.md

 ===================
 grok.install  makes it easy to install grok 1.14.1.

-Thi is for Python2.7.
-Does not work with Python 3 ecause of an issue with Groktoolkit. https://github.com/zopefoundation/groktoolkit/issues/4
+This is for Python2.7.
+Does not yet work with Python 3 because of an issue with groktoolkit. https://github.com/zopefoundation/groktoolkit/issues/4

 I hope to fix this at the Phoenix sprint in September 2017